Foreign Workers Living Overseas Mistakenly Received $1,200 U.S. Stimulus Checks

 "It doesn't surprise me that that would have happened," said Cartwright, the Georgia attorney.
 "Now, does that make good policy sense?
 Probably not."

 Cartwright said Congress was in "panic mode" in March as the U.S. economy was shutting down over the pandemic, so it rushed stimulus funding out the door.
-"You know — damn the torpedoes, full steam ahead, we've got to get the money out," he added.
+"You know — damn the torpedoes, full steam ahead.
+We've got to get the money out," he added.
 "So they just do it and just live with the consequences," including unintended ones.

-"That is spillage," Cartwright said of the money that accidentally leaked overseas as Congress tried to flood the U.S. economy with stimulus.
+"That is spillage," Cartwright said of the money that accidentally leaked overseas as Congress tried to flood the U.S. economy with stimulus money.
 "I don't mean to sound flip or cavalier, but it's spillage."

 The IRS says non-U.S. residents who received stimulus money in error should return it.
-But Kelleher anticipates that if additional stimulus is distributed, some foreign workers who tried to send back their first mistaken check will get a second one.
+But Kelleher anticipates that if additional stimulus payments are distributed, some foreign workers who tried to send back their first mistaken check will get a second one.